Feeding

 Pros

-• Holds lots of food
+• Holds a large amount of food

 Cons

-Portion control automatic fish feeder filled with wafers and pellets
+Portion control automatic fish feeder filled with wafers and pellets.

 Pros

-• Suitable for large dried foods like wafers
+• Better for large or odd-shaped foods

 Cons